Subject Areas Course Search

 Following the Covid-19 pandemic, further resilience was needed within the exam timetables.
 A single contingency day was not felt to be sufficient if a national event or incident had a significant effect on the exam timetable.
 For example, summer exams could be affected by extremely high temperatures.

-For the June 2023 exams, the awarding bodies have therefore introduced two additional half-day contingency sessions.
-These are on Thursday 8 June 2023 and Thursday 15 June 2023.
-The standard contingency day remains at the end of the timetable being scheduled on Wednesday 28 June 2023.
+For the June 2024 exams, the awarding bodies have therefore introduced two additional half-day contingency sessions.
+These are on Thursday 6th June – pm and Thursday 13th June – pm.
+The standard contingency day remains at the end of the timetable being scheduled on Wednesday 26th June – am and pm.

 Worried about exams?